ibm-cloud-docs/cloud-infrastructure/mssql-db-migration.md

 ### Data Migration Assistant (DMA)
 {: #data-migration-assistant}

 Data Migration Assistant is a freely available database assessment and migration tool that is provided by Microsoft®.
 It finds database compatibility issues and feature parity in terms of database assessment.
 It is used mainly to check the compatibility issues that might affect the database functions when you migrate databases to a new SQL Server.
 The Data Migration Assistant provides you with the ability to configure the number of databases to migrate in parallel.
-For more information, see [Overview of Data Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-ver15){: external}.
+For more information, see [Overview of Data Migration Assistant](https://learn.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-ver15){: external}.

 ### Smart Bulk Copy
 {: #smart-bulk-copy}

 The Smart Bulk Copy tool is used to move data from one SQL Server database to another.
 It uses physical partitions and parallel copy tasks for faster transfer of data.
 It can be also used to move data from two instances of SQL Server running in two different cloud providers or to move from on-premises to the cloud.
 This method is suitable for large-size data migration.
-For more information, see [Smart Bulk Copy](https://docs.microsoft.com/en-us/samples/azure-samples/smartbulkcopy/smart-bulk-copy/){: external}.
+For more information, see [Smart Bulk Copy](https://learn.microsoft.com/en-us/samples/azure-samples/smartbulkcopy/smart-bulk-copy/){: external}.

-## Set up target on IBM Cloud VPC
+## Set up target on {{site.data.keyword.vpc_short}}
 {: #mssql-db-setup-target}

 You need to set up a target Microsoft&reg; SQL Server instance per your requirement.
 For more information, see [About Microsoft&reg; SQL on VPC](/docs/microsoft?topic=microsoft-mssql-about).